 EC § 58501 - Notice of Alternative Schools: California state law authorizes all school districts to provide for alternative schools.
-An alternative school is a school or separate class group within a school which is operated in a manner designed to:
+Section 58500 of the Education Code defines an alternative school as a school or separate class group within a school which is operated in a manner designed to:

-a.
-Maximize the opportunity for students to develop the positive values of self-reliance, initiative, kindness, spontaneity, resourcefulness, courage, creativity, responsibility, and joy.

-- b.
-Recognize that the best learning takes place when the student learns because of his/her own desire to learn. - c.
-Maintain a learning situation maximizing student self-motivation and encouraging the student in his/her own time to follow his/her own interests.
-These interests may be conceived by him/her totally and independently or may result in whole or in part from a presentation by his/her teachers of choice of learning projects. - d.
-Maximize the opportunity for the teachers, parents and students to develop cooperatively the learning process and its subject matter.
-This opportunity shall be a continuous, permanent process. - e.
-Maximize the opportunity for the students, teachers, and parents to react continuously to the changing world, including but not limited to the community in which the school is located.
+- a) Maximize the opportunity for students to develop the positive values of self-reliance, initiative, kindness, spontaneity, resourcefulness, courage, creativity, responsibility, and joy. - b) Recognize that the best learning takes place when the student learns because of his/her own desire to learn. - c) Maintain a learning situation maximizing student self-motivation and encouraging the student in his/her own time to follow his/her own interests.
+These interests may be conceived by him/her totally and independently or may result in whole or in part from a presentation by his/her teachers of choice of learning projects. - d) Maximize the opportunity for the teachers, parents and students to develop cooperatively the learning process and its subject matter.
+This opportunity shall be a continuous, permanent process. - e) Maximize the opportunity for the students, teachers, and parents to react continuously to the changing world, including but not limited to the community in which the school is located.